The Law Library offers a wide range of services for students, alumni, faculty, and the larger legal community.

 You or your faculty assistant will need to log in using your UNI and password to complete the request form.
 If you are signed in to any other non-Columbia Google product, you may have to sign out first.
 This form allows us to process your requests in a timely and efficient fashion, and we appreciate your use of it.

 All material placed on course reserves will be removed at the end of the semester.
-You will be asked again towards the end of the Spring semester for materials needed for Course Reserves in future semesters.
+You will be asked again towards the end of the Fall semester for materials needed for Course Reserves in future semesters.

 Access to Electronic Resources